toredash/automatic-zone-placement/README.md

 # Automatic zone placement service

-In Kubernetes, it is not possible to schedule Pods for optimal network performance, when the Pod is using resources outside of the cluster.
+In Kubernetes, it is not possible to schedule Pods for optimal network performance when Pods use resources outside of the cluster.

 I've made a solution to overcome this.
-It will ensure that your SQL client Pods are scheduled to the same AWS availabilty zone that your AWS RDS Writer instance are in, by enabling the scheduling components in Kubernetes to be aware of the network topology outside of the cluste.
-It works for any external resource as long as it resolved
+It will ensure that your SQL client Pods are scheduled to the same AWS availability zone that your AWS RDS Writer instance is in, by enabling the scheduling components in Kubernetes to be aware of the network topology outside of the cluster.
+It works for any external resource as long as its FQDN resolves to an IP in a known subnet.

 Does it matter?
 Yes, a simple `pgbench` benchmark demonstrates a ~175% to ~375% improvement in TPS.
-Any workload that is latency sensitive can benefit from this,
+Any workload that is latency-sensitive can benefit from this.

-This is _not_ a fix for placing related workloads running in the same cluster, relative near each other.
-That is a fixed problem in Kubernetes with affinity rules and smart use of label selectors.
+This is _not_ a fix for placing related workloads running in the same cluster relatively near each other.
+That is a problem already solved in Kubernetes with affinity rules and smart use of label selectors.

-The basic problem is that the scheduler in Kubernetes is unaware of the network topology it is running on, so node assigment for Pods becomes random.
-For instance, assume your RDS Writer Instance is running in AZ C, kubernetes is not able to determine that it should (ideeally) schedule your SQL client Pod in AZ C:
+The basic problem is that the scheduler in Kubernetes is unaware of the network topology it is running on, so node assignment for Pods becomes random.
+For instance, assume your RDS Writer Instance is running in AZ C, Kubernetes is not able to determine that it should (ideally) schedule your SQL client Pod in AZ C:

 ```mermaid
 ---